TABLE OF CONTENTS

 This is especially helpful when you have more than one Monitor, and both don’t seem to be displaying colors in the same way, which can be a nuisance.

-The best Monitor for creative and graphical work should have of the following features:
+The best Monitor for creative and visually demanding work should have the following features:

 - Panel Type: IPS Panel

 - Surface Finish: Matte Reflection

 - Color Accuracy: Adobe RGB and sRGB should be as high as possible percentage-wise

 - Color depth: 8bit for most, go 10bit Color Depth if you know you can make use of it

 - Size: at least 24” at Full-HD Resolution, the larger the Monitor the higher the Resolution should be

 - Contrast: static contrast ratio of at least 500:1, better 1000:1 (not dynamic contrast!)

 - Brightness: Depends on the brightness of your work environment, but good specs are between 300 – 350 cd/m²

 - Refresh Rate: 60Hz Refresh Rate for most.
 If your Work entails high-speed footage or game-design, go 100Hz, 120Hz or 144Hz